With Wimbledon Win, Ashleigh Barty Continues Mentor’s Work

 Published

-The top women’s player has long felt a deep connection with fellow Indigenous Australian Evonne Goolagong Cawley, who won her first...Full Article
+The top women’s player has long felt a deep connection with fellow Indigenous Australian Evonne Goolagong Cawley, who won her first Wimbledon singles title in 1971.Full Article

 Published

-The top women’s player has long felt a deep connection with fellow Indigenous Australian Evonne Goolagong Cawley, who won her first...Full Article
+The top women’s player has long felt a deep connection with fellow Indigenous Australian Evonne Goolagong Cawley, who won her first Wimbledon singles title in 1971.Full Article

 World number one Ashleigh Barty was made to work hard before sealing a triumphant return to grass with victory over Carla Suarez..